nguyentrongquocuet/health-app/README.md

 ## Styling
 I skip to the end with `TailwindCSS` 😄

-I found some inconsistence in the design that includes typography, spacing unit hence it’s not very convenient  to define CSS class for all of them, it’s when `styled-components` comes in to play.
+I found some inconsistency in the design that includes typography, spacing unit hence it’s not very convenient  to define CSS class for all of them, it’s when `styled-components` comes in to play.
 Follow that path, every component has its own typography styles, and in some cases its own irregular sizes/spacing. `twin.macro` is also a good choice to mix up Tailwind and CSS but the node version Im using is not supported.
 The app shall not be responsive

 ## Mock data